ozjongwon/cl-tfnsw-gtfs/README.md

 # General steps to build 'protocol buffers' based applications
-The first step is defining .proto files - for TfNSW realtime data, I copied a .proto file(saved as tfnsw-gtfs-realtime.proto, which some minimum changes).
+The first step is defining .proto files - for TfNSW realtime data, I copied a .proto file(saved as tfnsw-gtfs-realtime.proto, which has some minimum changes).

 Then compile the '.proto' file using a compiler to your choice of programming language -